List of PDC World Cup of Darts teams: China

 China was one of the seven teams to debut in the 2014 World Cup, when the tournament field was increased from 24 to 32 teams.
-They notably became the second team to have a female representative at the World Cup when Momo Zhou teamed with Zong Xiao Chen in 2018.
+They notably became the second team to have a female representative at the World Cup when Momo Zhou teamed with Xiaochen Zong in 2018.
 Owing to COVID-19 restrictions, they had to withdraw from the 2020 tournament, and miss the 2022 tournament altogether.